josefinnorr/AiProject/README.md

 - Complexity of assignments: Different types of assignments (essays, reports, etc.) have varying criteria, and the system may need to be adapted for different types of writing.
 - Limitations of grammar checkers: Simple grammar checks may not capture complex syntactic errors or stylistic issues.

-Ethical considerations include ensuring the AI does not bias grading based on poor input data and that it complements, rather than replaces, the teacher's expertise.
+Ethical considerations include ensuring the AI does not bias grading based on poor input data and that it complements rather than replaces the teacher's experience and knowledge.

 ## What next?